zboucek/flightmare/docs/source/building_flightmare_binary/standalone.rst

 * Add an animator to the HDCamera and select the camera by the GameObject with the timeline.

-Add the scene to flightlib
+Add the Scene to flightlib
 """"""""""""""""""""""""""

 To be able to launch the scene from the C++ client, you will need to add the scene to flightlib in the *flightlib/include/flightlib/bridges/unity_message_types.hpp*.